nasa/ow_autonomy/src/plans/README.md

 Descriptions of some key plans, and other files of interest, are as follows.
 See the comments inside all the plans for more information.

-1. ReferenceMission1 : models a portion of Sol 0 of the Europa Lander reference mission defined by JPL.
+1. ReferenceMission1, ReferenceMission2 : models a portion of Sol 0 of the
+   Europa Lander reference mission defined by JPL.
+The latter adds simple power fault handling.

 2. EuropaMission: a variant of the above that includes _checkpointing_, a new PLEXIL feature that supports robust plan resumption after a reboot.